Facelift surgery, also known as a rhytidectomy procedure (literally translating as the surgical removal of wrinkles) is one of the

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Facelift surgery, also known as a rhytidectomy procedure (literally translating as the surgical removal of wrinkles) is one of the most popular plastic surgery procedures in the USA, after liposuction, breast lift, tummy tuck and breast augmentation.
+Facelift surgery, also known as a rhytidectomy procedure (literally translating as the surgical removal of wrinkles) is one of the most popular plastic surgery procedures in the USA.
+According to latest data released by American Society of Plastic Surgeons, facelift surgery or face lifting is 6th most common surgeries performed in 2018 with the number of 121,531 procedures, after top 5 plastic surgeries which are breast augmentation, liposuction, nose job (rhinoplasty), eyelid surgery (blepharoplasty) and tummy tuck (abdominoplasty).

 Facelift surgery is mostly preferred by patients that wish to have a more youthful facial appearance.
-There are a few different techniques which can be applied during facelift surgery – usually, excess facial skin is removed and the underlying tissue is tightened for a better and long lasting effect.
-Facelift surgery is often combined with a blepharoplasty procedure for a better effect.
+There are a few different techniques which can be applied during facelift surgery – usually, excess facial skin is removed, and the underlying tissue is tightened for a better and long-lasting effect.
+Facelift surgery is often combined with an eyelid surgery procedure for a better effect.

-Facelift surgery can also be combined with the following procedures:
+Facelift surgery can also be combined with the following procedures to enhance the youthful appearance of the patients:

 Facelift surgery is recommended for patients with:

-Facelift surgery is not recommended for patients suffering from diabetes, high blood pressure and other serious health conditions.
-Heavy smokers are included in this category as well – smoking can influence the recovery period and ultimately the result of the facelift procedure.
+Facelift surgery is not recommended for patients who have diabetes, high blood pressure, and other serious health conditions.
+Heavy smokers are included in this category as well – smoking can influence the recovery period and ultimately, the result of the facelift procedure.
+Healthy patients who do not have medical conditions that impair healing and have realistic expectations are generally accepted as good candidates for the facelift procedure.

-The patient should avoid vitamins, herbal teas and blood thinners such as aspirin for at least 2 weeks before the facelift surgery.
-The patient should also stop smoking at least a week before going in for facelift surgery, as it can have a negative effect on the facelift procedure’s outcome.
+The patient should avoid vitamins, herbal teas and blood thinners such as aspirin or anti-inflammatory drugs for at least 2 weeks before the facelift surgeryas those supplements and medications can increase bleeding and bruising during and after the surgery.
+The patient should also stop smoking, as it can have a negative effect on the healing process.

 Patient may spend one night in hospital